thomhines/interface-design/Day 03.md

 ### Quiz
+Based on last class' discussions and
-- What are 5 things to avoid when designing a mobile UI?
-(Based on discussion from last class.
-Ask 5 different students)
+- What are some of the things that we have to consider when designing for mobile? (context, touch screen, additional smart phone features)
-	- Too many buttons (or too small, or too close together)
-	- Unclear navigation
-	- Too much emphasis on social media
-	- Inconsistency (ie. design and function)
-	- Dependency on outside apps/tools
-	- Illegibility
-	- Dumb Apps (Lack of clear objectives)
-	- Slow or buggy
+- What can you do to make a good mobile UX?
+(Clear, intuitive, automation, progressive disclosure, consistency)
-	- Disorganized/cluttered
+- Bad? (clutter, complexity)
-	- Just plain ugly
-	- Bad audio
-	- Too much control
-	- Ads everywhere

-- What is the one thing you should always know before you start designing UIs?
-(Your objectives)
-- From the reading, what is the Principle of Mapping?
+- From the reading, what is the Principle of Mapping? (a clear relationship between a UI and the results, eg. the car stereo, steering wheel)
-- What is a Conceptual Model?
+- What is a Conceptual Model? (using existing patterns to define how interactions *work*.
+Bad example: refrigerator thermostat)